 These days, people like to do a lot of research; before they decide what to buy.
 Therefore, if you are promoting products that have a Low Review Score; people simply are not going to buy them, because they know that there are better options out there.

-#3
+#3 Always Create A Blog As If It Where A Review

 Create A Blog With The Best Content And Use Text Links; Which Amazon Readers Prefer Over Widgets.